mpetroff/pannellum.org/content/documentation/reference/index.md

 If set to `false`, mouse and touch dragging is disabled.
 Defaults to `true`.

+### `friction` (number)

+Controls the "friction" that slows down the viewer motion after it is dragged and released.
+Higher values mean the motion stops faster.
+Should be set (0.0, 1.0]; defaults to 0.15.

 ### `disableKeyboardCtrl` (boolean)

 If set to `true`, keyboard controls are disabled.
 Defaults to `false`.